 The party then moved to the castle's oak lined dining room.
 Meals consisted of Angus beef, salmon, mussels, red cabbage and langoustine.
 A traditional Scottish band performed while guests ate.

 Once dinner was complete, a disco was held in the castle's basement.

 Madonna and Guy

 When Tiger Woods married Elin Nordegren in 2004, he was ranked the number one golfer in the world.
 In the following year, he would go on to win a record breaking four majors in a row.
-Being one of the greatest golfers in history comes with a few perks, not least of which is the ability to organise an almost $2 million wedding for you and your bride.
+Being one of the greatest golfers in history comes with a few perks, not least of which is the ability to organise an almost $2 million spectacle for you and your bride.

-The Sandy Lane Resort in Barbados was chosen as the venue and to ensure privacy, Tiger hired out the entire resort for the week leading up to the wedding.
+The Sandy Lane Resort in Barbados was chosen as the venue and to ensure privacy, Tiger hired out the entire resort for the week leading up to the big day.
 The ceremony took place at sunset on the resort's beach, under a pagoda decorated in approximately 10,000 black magic roses.
 Over 120 guests were in attendance to witness Tiger and Elin exchange their vows, including Bill Gates, Oprah Winfrey and Michael Jordan.
-You know you're special when Bill Gates, the former richest man in the world, takes time out to attend your wedding!
+You know you're special when Bill Gates, the former richest man in the world, takes time out to attend your nuptials!